indoor ferns

 Soil

 Most species are used to living in forests and woodlands.
-The soil in these environments tends to be loamy and rich with leaf mold, vegetable matter, and other organic substances.
+The soil mix in these environments tends to be loamy and rich with leaf mold, vegetable matter, and other organic substances.
 In addition, the soil is often light and well-draining, meaning that it is rarely waterlogged.

 Pruning